Mary Todd Lincoln: Later life

 After her husband's death, she received messages of condolence from all over the world, many of which she attempted to answer personally.
 Responding to Queen Victoria she wrote:

 I have received the letter which Your Majesty has had the kindness to write.
 I am deeply grateful for its expressions of tender sympathy, coming as they do, from a heart which from its own sorrow, can appreciate the intense grief I now endure.

 Victoria had suffered the loss of her husband, Prince Albert, four years earlier.

 As a widow, Mrs. Lincoln returned to Illinois and lived in Chicago with her sons.
 Her husband had left an estate of $80,000, which should have been enough to keep her in comfort, if not in style.

 In 1868, Mrs Lincoln, who had a lavish, unstable relationship with money, advertised in the New York World for aid and attempted to sell her personal effects at auction, which shocked the public.
 She and her young son Tad moved to Europe and settled in Frankfurt for several years.
 During this time, the Seligman family helped look after her, paying the cost of the voyage, sending her money, and advocating on her behalf.

 In 1868, her former modiste (dressmaker) and confidante, Elizabeth Keckley (1818–1907), published Behind the Scenes, or, Thirty Years a Slave, and Four Years in the White House.
 She had been born into slavery, purchased her freedom and that of her son, and become a successful businesswoman in Washington, D.C.
 Although this book provides valuable insight into the character and life of Mary Todd Lincoln, at the time, the former First Lady (and much of the public and press) regarded it as a breach of friendship and confidentiality.
 Keckley was widely criticized for her book, especially as her editor had published letters from Mary Lincoln to her.

-It has now been gratefully accepted by many historians and biographers, used to flesh out the President and First Lady's personalities behind the scenes in the Executive Mansion, and used as the basis for several motion pictures and TV mini-series during the late 20th and early 21st centuries.
+The work is now generally accepted by many historians and biographers, used to flesh out the President and First Lady's personalities behind the scenes in the Executive Mansion, and used as the basis for several motion pictures and TV mini-series during the late 20th and early 21st centuries.

 In an act approved by a low margin on July 14, 1870, the United States Congress granted Mrs. Lincoln a life pension of $3,000 a year ($ in dollars).
 Mary had lobbied hard for such a pension, writing numerous letters to Congress and urging patrons such as Simon Cameron and Joseph Seligman to petition on her behalf.
 She insisted that she deserved a pension just as much as the widows of soldiers, as she portrayed her husband as a fallen commander.
 At the time, a pension was unusual for widows of presidents, and Mary Lincoln had alienated many congressmen, making it difficult for her to gain Congress's approval.